Recommendations

 Closure Date:

-4 The chief of staff makes certain that service chiefs establish and define focused professional practice evaluation criteria that include the minimum required specialty criteria, as applicable, prior to initiation of the evaluations and monitors service chiefs’ compliance.
+4 The chief of staff ensures that service chiefs define and communicate expectations for focused professional practice evaluations in advance and maintain appropriate documentation of the process and monitors service chiefs’ compliance.

 Closure Date:

-5 The chief of staff confirms that service chiefs initiate and complete focused professional practice evaluations that include clearly delineated timeframes and monitors service chiefs’ compliance.
+5 The chief of staff makes certain that the service chiefs document the focus professional practice evaluation results in the practitioner profiles and monitors service chiefs’ compliance.

 Closure Date: